How to claim compensation yourself for delayed or cancelled flight in EU? This article will tell you everything about:

 name, surname, bank, SWIFT, account number.

 Although insurance won’t give you the “free cash” compensation you could be entitled from the airline, a good coverage will come in handy if airline suddenly decides not to cover the additional transportation or food costs.
 Usually insurance also answers quicker and you can actually speak to a human when dealing with them.
-Of course, you would need appropriate policy covering unexpected changes in the trip.
+Of course, you would need appropriate policy covering unexpected changes in the trip, and it always makes sense to check if your credit card insurance policy covers delays and cancellations!
 Insurers often ask to inform them about incidents as soon as possible, so one option is to call them as soon as you discover an issue with your flight to find out what are you entitled to.
 Upon arrival home you can fill in a claim.
+You don’t need to have travel insurance to claim compensation per EU regulation EC 261/2004.

 First of all, the fact alone that the airline did finally deliver you safe and sound to your final destination doesn’t mean their responsibility is over.
 Often you are entitled to monetary compensation or coverage of various expenses.